strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

              * Basic middleware example #5
              * Uses a middleware already created in Strapi with a custom configuration */
-            {name:"api::model.middleware-name" options: {/* all the configuration values to pass to the middleware */} }, ],
+            {name:"api::model.middleware-name", options: {/* all the configuration values to pass to the middleware */} }, ],
           auth: false,
         },